saikotni/ANALYZING-GROUP-OF-HIGHER-EARNINGS-PEOPLE-TO-THE-LOWER-EARNINGS-/README.md

 Importing the libraries
 loading the datasets
 Data preprocessing
-rename column
-knowing the statistics of dataset finding the null values exploratory data analysis finding outliers
+knowing the statistics of dataset finding the null values and replacing the mean value exploratory data analysis finding outliers
 Removing outliers
-correlation between the features using Pearson's Correlation Coefficient strong correlation is found in between Education & Earning, Hours & Earning
+correlation between the features using Pearson's Correlation Coefficient Hypothesis testing and p-test